 Don’t say it.
 Seriously, don’t.
-Instead, you should be saying, “How can we sponsor in a way that is consistent with our brand personality?”
+Instead, you should be saying, “How can we sponsor in a way that is consistent with our brand personality?
+That genuinely reflects the passions and interests of our customers and the fans?”
 The name of the game is authenticity, not posturing.

 Your mission is to be the natural choice for your target markets.
 I hate to break it to you, but that doesn’t actually require all of their email addresses, Facebook likes, Instagram and Twitter follows, card scan data, their membership profile, and the answers to a sixty-question survey.

 I’m not saying that opening those marketing channels, and being able to parse them into complete a customer profile isn’t useful, but it’s really just building another marketing mechanism.
 But, sponsorship already IS a powerful marketing channel.
 Your first priority should be… you know… marketing – changing the perceptions and behaviours of your target markets.
 You do that by aligning with what they care about and adding value to their fan experience.